ethanhe42/ethanhe42/README.md

-I'm an engineer at x.ai working on AI, focusing on multimodal models and video generation.
+I'm an engineer at [x.ai](https://x.ai/), focusing on multimodal models and video generation.